Palaeogenetics Group Mainz

 SELECTED PUBLICATIONS

-burial mound attributed to the Bronze Age Srubnaya-Alakul cultural tradition at the site of Nepluyevsky, located in the Southern Ural region of Central Eurasia.
+Our understanding of prehistoric societal organization at the family level is still limited.
+Here, we generated genome data from 32 individuals from an approximately 3,800-y-old burial mound attributed to the Bronze Age Srubnaya-Alakul cultural tradition at the site of Nepluyevsky, located in the Southern Ural region of Central Eurasia.
 We found that life expectancy was generally very low, with adult males living on average 8 y longer than females.
 A total of 35 first-degree, 40 second-degree, and 48 third-degree biological relationships connected 23 of the studied individuals, allowing us to propose a family tree spanning three generations with six brothers at its center.
 The oldest of these brothers had eight children with two women and the most children overall, whereas the other relationships were monogamous.
-Notably, related female children above the age of five
+Notably, related female children above the age of five were completely absent from the site, and adult females were more genetically diverse than males.
+These results suggest that biological relationships between male siblings played a structural role in society and that descent group membership was based on patrilineality.
+Women originated from a larger mating network and moved to join the men, with whom they were buried.
+Finally, the oldest brother likely held a higher social position, which was expressed in terms of fertility.

-Jens Blöcher, Maxime Brami, Isabelle Sofie Feinauer, Eliza Stolarczyk, Yoan Diekmann, Lisa Vetterdietz, Marina Karapetian, Laura Winkelbach, Vanessa Kokot, Leonardo Vallini, Astrid Strobbe, Wolfgang Haak, Christina Papageorgopoulou, Rüdiger Krause, Svetlana Sharapova, Joachim Burger (2023)
+Jens Blöcher, Maxime Brami, Isabelle Sofie Feinauer, Eliza Stolarczyk, Yoan Diekmann, Lisa Vetterdietz, Marina Karapetian, Laura Winkelbach, Vanessa Kokot, Leonardo Vallini, Astrid Stobbe, Wolfgang Haak, Christina Papageorgopoulou, Rüdiger Krause, Svetlana Sharapova, Joachim Burger (2023)

 Descent, marriage, and residence practices of a 3,800-year-old pastoral community in Central Eurasia | PNAS

 Genomic regions under positive selection harbor variation linked for example to adaptation.
 Most tools for detecting positively selected variants have computational resource requirements rendering them impractical on population genomic datasets with hundreds of thousands of individuals or more.
 We have developed and implemented an efficient haplotype-based approach able to scan large datasets and accurately detect positive selection.
 We achieve this by combining a pattern matching approach based on the positional Burrows–Wheeler transform with model-based inference which only requires the evaluation of closed-form expressions.
-We evaluate our approach with simulations,
+We evaluate our approach with simulations, and find it to be both sensitive and specific.
+The computational resource requirements quantified using UK Biobank data indicate that our implementation is scalable to population genomic datasets with millions of individuals.
+Our approach may serve as an algorithmic blueprint for the era of “big data” genomics: a combinatorial core coupled with statistical inference in closed form.

 Benedikt Kirsch-Gerweck, Leonard Bohnenkämper, Michel T. Henrichs, Jarno N. Alanko, Hideo Bannai, Bastien Cazaux, Pierre Peterlongo, Joachim Burger, Jens Stoye and Yoan Diekmann (2023)